jeremydw/grow2-prototype/README.md

 - Node-based implementation of `grow build` equivalent (on CLI).
 - Localization (i.e. localized routing, text translation).
 - Localization in YAML (do we do this with `@<locale>` again?)
+- Listing directories.
+Not sure if we can do this without a proxy between the app and GitHub.